 Project News

-Electric vehicle maker Rivian halted construction of its $5 billion production plant in Stanton Springs, Georgia, in March 2024, after a $5.4-billion annual net loss.
+Electric vehicle maker Rivian is set to resume construction of its $5 billion production plant in Stanton Springs, Georgia, in 2026 after a pause in mid-2024 due to rising costs.

-Chief executive R. J. Scaringe told investors that the EV-only producer had decided to pause the project to focus on cost efficiency and long-term growth.
+In the spring of 2024, Chief Executive R. J. Scaringe told investors that the EV-only producer had decided to pause the project to focus on cost efficiency and long-term growth.

-Rivian’s upcoming models—the R2 and the R3—were slated to be produced in Georgia with an arrival time of 2026.
+Rivian’s upcoming models—the R2 and the R3—were originally slated to be produced in Georgia, with production set to begin in 2026.
 However, they will now be assembled at the existing plant in Illinois.

 According to Scaringe, this will allow Rivian to bring the R2 to market quickly.

-“It would also save $2.25 billion in capital spending,” he said in a press release.
+“It will also save $2.25 billion in capital spending,” he said in a press release.

 RELATED: Man City FC Seeks Nod for 11,000 Solar Panels

-He added, “The timing for resuming construction is expected to be later to focus its teams on the capital-efficient launch of R2 in Normal, Illinois.”
+He added, “The timing for resuming construction is expected to be later, to focus its teams on the capital-efficient launch of the R2 in Normal, Illinois.”

 Rivian, headquartered in Irvine, California, with a production site in Illinois, hopes to expand to keep up in an increasingly competitive EV market.

-The automaker had planned to begin construction of the 16-million-sq-ft Georgia plant early this year, 65km east of Atlanta, aiming for production to start in 2026.
+The automaker had planned to begin construction of the 16-million-square-foot Georgia plant early last year, 65 km east of Atlanta, aiming for production to start in 2026.

-Although grading and site preparation were completed under a state-led project, it was not clear whether Rivian’s contractor, Clayco, Inc., had mobilized.
+Although grading and site preparation were completed under a state-led project, it was unclear whether Rivian’s contractor, Clayco, Inc., had mobilized.

 Anthony Johnson, president of Clayco’s industrial business unit, said in a press statement that Clayco and Rivian “remain dedicated partners.”